-Feel free to just accept, if you like, that it is possible to justify our intuition that "order doesn't matter" for any string of numbers multiplied together, no matter the how many numbers are in that string.
+Feel free to just accept that it is possible to justify our intuition that "order doesn't matter" for any string of numbers multiplied together, no matter the how many numbers are in that string.

 There are five ways to group a string of four numbers multiplied together.